-The purpose of life, I believe, is sustainable happiness.
-How this is achieved is unique to every person.
-We all want happiness, so why is it so elusive?
-Often, it is the things we do to keep ourselves feeling safe that also keep us from achieving happiness.
-Other times, it is a tendency for immediate gratification that perpetuates our suffering.
+The reason that happiness is so elusive for the vast majority of people is because we have become so skilled and automatic in our disconnection.
+Often, it is the things we do to keep ourselves feeling safe that also keep us from achieving connection and happiness.
+Other times, it is a tendency to distract from suffering with immediate gratification that actually perpetuates our suffering.
+Sometimes we distract with work, substances, or compulsive thinking.
 My job is to help you understand your obstacles to happiness and then cultivate a life that minimizes suffering and maximizes long-term enjoyment.
 Change will come in attitude, emotion, and behavior.
 This does not mean that pain and suffering disappear entirely, as they are a part of life.
 Rather, it is the relationship to them that is changed.
-The goal is a life with more happiness and satisfaction.
+The goal is a life with more happiness and satisfaction through connection.

 I see things from post-modern, existential, East-West, and experiential perspectives.
 Those are a lot of fancy terms for a few simple concepts.
 By post-modern I mean that we, as individuals and groups, author our own understandings of the world.
 It can be how we understand it that contributes to our suffering.
 By existential I mean that we are each unique and responsible for our own being in the world.
 We can decrease our suffering by facing what we fear and working through it, and thereby become free of it.
 East-West psychology draws from scientific Western concepts, such as behavioral therapy, as well as Eastern concepts such as the Buddhist ideas of emptiness and interconnectedness.
 Experiential means that primacy is given to one’s own felt experience of being in the world.
 In the West, we tend to overvalue the cognitive and devalue feelings, leading to an imbalance where we unknowingly make emotional decisions disguised by rationalizations and justifications.